 A Wealth Maximization Account offers these unique tax benefits over other types of investments:

 - Growth of cash value can be used tax free

 - Tax-free retirement income

 - Estate tax-free death benefit

 - Earns interest and dividends tax free

 Beyond the tax advantages of using whole life insurance in a Wealth Maximization Account, this type of investment is structured for maximum cash value.
-It’s one of the most lucrative short- and long-term investments to keep money off the IRS radar. to learn more about how a Wealth Maximization Account can help you grow and protect your income.
+It’s one of the most lucrative short- and long-term investments to keep money off the IRS radar.

 *For specific tax questions, please consult your tax advisor.